bennettslin/bobtail_dominoes_app/PUZZLE_NOTES.md

         * Tabs for just previous and next day
         * Back tab to month page

-* Day pages should be separated by slash, not dash

-* Puzzles menu button links to most recent puzzle

 * Prevent future dates from being shown anywhere, including tabs

 * Interval thumbnail svgs